tsipkens/bidias/README.md

 [![Version](https://img.shields.io/badge/Version-1.1+-blue.svg)]()

-This program, originally released with [Sipkens et al. (2020a)][1_JAS1], is designed to invert tandem particle mass analyzer-differential mobility analyzer (PMA-DMA) data to find the two-dimensional mass-mobility distribution.
+This program, originally released with [Sipkens et al. (2020a)][1_JAS1], is designed to invert tandem measurements of aerosol size distributions.
+This includes the inversion of particle mass analyzer-differential mobility analyzer (PMA-DMA) data to find the two-dimensional mass-mobility distribution.

 The results of the aforementioned paper can be produced by running `main_jas19`